-- ⅛ teaspoon Liquid Smoke flavoring
+- ⅛ tsp Liquid Smoke flavoring

-- ½ cup tofu sour cream (see below)
+- ½ cup tofu sour cream see below

-Tofu Sour Cream:
+Tofu Sour Cream

-- ½ package (about 6 ounces) lite silken tofu
+- 6 oz lite silken tofu

-- 1 tablespoon lemon juice
+- 1 tbsp lemon juice

-- ½ tablespoon cashew butter or tahini
+- ½ tbsp cashew butter or tahini

-- ¼ teaspoon salt (optional)
+- ¼ tsp salt optional

-Blend all the ingredients for the tofu sour cream until completely smooth.
+- Blend all the ingredients for the tofu sour cream until completely smooth.

-In a large, non-stick saucepan, sauté the onion in a small amount of water until it begins to brown, about 5–8 minutes.
+- In a large non-stick saucepan, sauté the onion in a small amount of water until it begins to brown, about 5–8 minutes.